 Statutory fee: For certain legal matters the cost is set by statute or law.
 This means the lawyer's fee is either set or must be approved by the court.

-When making fee agreements with your lawyer, don't forget:
+When making fee agreements with your lawyer, remember:

-Yes you should, because it is important for you and your lawyer to agree about what you will pay the lawyer, as well as what services are and are not covered under the agreement.
+Yes, it's important for you and your lawyer to agree about what you will pay and what services are covered under the agreement.
 This way, both of you will know what to expect from each other as you work together on your case.

-By law, contingency fees, and non-contingency fees anticipated to be $1,000 or more must be in writing.
-But, it's best to get any fee arrangement in writing no matter the amount because it provides a written record of the services you and the lawyer agreed he or she will provide and on what will and will not be covered under the agreement.
-Try to avoid making oral agreements, but if you do make one with your lawyer, make a written note of it.
+By law, contingency fees, and non-contingency fees anticipated to be $1,000 or more, must be in writing.
+But, it's best to get any fee arrangement in writing no matter the amount because it provides a written record.

 Some questions you may want to ask include: